OctoPrint/plugins.octoprint.org/_plugins/curalegacy.md

 > plugin is not compatible to it.
 For this reason, please use only CuraEngine versions up to and including 15.04,
 > as available in the `legacy` branch of the CuraEngine repository on Github.

-The plugin offers a settings module that allows configuring the path to the CuraEngine executable to use, as well as importing and managing slicing profiles to be used.
-Please note that the Cura Legacy plugin will use the printer parameters you configured within OctoPrint (meaning bed size and extruder count and offsets) for slicing.
+The plugin offers a settings module that allows configuring the path to the CuraEngine Legacy executable to use, as well as importing and managing slicing profiles to be used.
+Please note that the CuraEngine Legacy plugin will use the printer parameters you configured within OctoPrint (meaning bed size and extruder count and offsets) for slicing.

 ## Setup